magbak/maplib/README.md

 # maplib
+Toolkit for mapping and enriching
-A Rust-based implementation of [stOTTR](https://dev.spec.ottr.xyz/stOTTR/) with extensions for mapping asset structures based on the [Epsilon Transformation Language](https://www.eclipse.org/epsilon/doc/etl/).
+A Rust-based implementation of [stOTTR](https://dev.spec.ottr.xyz/stOTTR/).
 Implemented with [Apache Arrow](https://arrow.apache.org/) in Rust using [Pola.rs](https://www.pola.rs/). with a Python wrapper

 ## Mapping
 We can easily map DataFrames to RDF-graphs using the Python library.